PearlBrowser/pearl-placeholder-resources/README.md

-# pearl-placeholder-resources
+# Pearl for Windows Placeholder Symbols.

-Placeholder Resources for Pearl.
+# These resources are not used by default.